makerdao/starknet-dai-bridge/README.md

 There are several components that provide _fast withdrawals_ functionality on StarkNet:
 * `l2_dai_wormhole_gateway` - a StarkNet smart contract that allows to open the wormhole, initiate wormhole debt settlement, and initiate emergency wormhole finalization in case for some reason Attestions Oracle does not work
-* `L1DAIWormholeGateway` - a L1 smart contract that counterparts `l2_dai_wormhole_gateway` and forwards calls to internal components of dss-wormhole
+* `L1DAIWormholeGateway` - a L1 smart contract that is the counterpart to `l2_dai_wormhole_gateway` and forwards calls to internal components of dss-wormhole
 * _AttestationOracle_ - a service that watches for `WormholeInitialized` events on StarkNet and based on those serves attestions that can be used to finalize the wormhole by calling `requestMint` on `WormholeOracleAuth`
 * `WormholeOracleAuth` - part of [dss-wormhole](https://github.com/makerdao/dss-wormhole), allows to finalized the wormhole in a fast way by providing attestation